Pi4J/pi4j-example-minimal/README.md

 ## PROJECT OVERVIEW

-The goal of the example project is to show how to setup a Pi4J Maven project for the Raspberry Pi.
+The goal of the example project is to show how to set up a Pi4J Maven / Gradle project for the Raspberry Pi.

 ## WIRING